NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 ## sources

-Manages the list of sources located in `%AppData%\NuGet\NuGet.config` or the specified configiration file.
+Manages the list of sources located in `%AppData%\NuGet\NuGet.Config` or the specified configuration file.

 ### Usage